certicom/NetworkLibrary/NetworkLibrary/ReadMe.md

  - UDP full support
  - No more forced default constructor for network objects (interesting fact in C++ this is impossible because of what are the variadic functions)
  - Fully implemented object update system (with working network priority)
- - Proper disconnection by sending the information
- - End user interface to end a connection
  - Thread for loading the initial data when connected
  - Clock syncronization
  - Nice and simple way to not send data to all clients (In the anti cheat way)